No wise fish would go anywhere without a porpoise.Lewis Carroll, Mock Turtle, Alice’s Adventures in Wonderland

 Considering past blogosphere disappointments, and the fact that even you, Gentle Reader (may you live forever), have limited time, I have worked hard to make this article informative and even useful with explanations, photographs, and even a roughly dimensioned drawing.

-The first qualification is that I know what I am talking about.
-No, I am not an author or teacher.
+My first qualification for writing this is that I know what I am talking about.
+No, I am not a journalist, an author of books or a teacher.
 I don’t even teach classes about making toolchests, and never will, the gods of handsaws willing.
-I am no longer a professional woodworker, but was for many years when people paid me to make durable, useful buildings, furniture and casework for them.
+I am no longer a professional woodworker, but was for many years when people paid me to make durable, useful buildings, furniture, casework and joinery for them.
 Indeed, now I manage other people to make such items for my customers and am focused like a laser on design, performance, cost and time effectiveness, and quality.

 The second qualification is that, while this toolchest has its roots in a traditional design, it is neither a copy of, nor does it purport to be “faithful” to, traditional designs, whatever the heck that means.
 It was born from original thinking to solve specific problems.
 Its design is neither accidental nor experimental.

 I know how to manage the design of buildings and millwork costing many hundreds of millions of US dollars, and applied that experience to this design.
-Consequently, I considered, revised and improved each detail and dimension again and again over a period of several years even before buying the wood, and for good reasons.
-Of course, I continued to tweak the interior fitout and tool mounting methods during the years after it was completed, and repaired and repainted the outside after an attack by a rabid forklift, but the box is unchanged.
-I will explain those reasons and the resulting details and will share my conclusions with you.
+Consequently, I considered, revised and improved each detail and dimension on paper again and again over a period of several years even before buying the wood, and for good reasons.
+Of course, I continued to tweak the interior fitout and tool mounting methods during the years after it was completed, and repaired and repainted the outside after an attack by a rabid forklift, but the box itself is essentially unchanged.
+I will explain those reasons and the resulting details and will share my conclusions.
 Then you, Gentle Reader (may the hair on your toes never fall out), may judge for yourself.

-I am not suggesting that the decisions reflected in this toolchest are the best possible, and that you, Gentle Reader, should slavishly imitate them.
-Each Gentle Reader’s requirements are different.
-Their sensibilities are their own.
-Each must reach their own conclusions.
+I am not suggesting that the decisions reflected in this toolchest are the best possible, and that you should slavishly imitate them.
+Nay, each Gentle Reader’s requirements are different; Their sensibilities are their own; Each must reach their own conclusions.

 I read constantly, and believe I benefit from learning about other people’s solutions to the problems I face.
 I certainly learned from others before I designed and made this toolchest.
 Hopefully the information contained in this series of posts will help you make wise decisions in your woodworking.

 Perhaps my most useful qualification for writing this is that I own very valuable, custom handmade tools I enjoy using and want to preserve.
 I also researched, built, and later tested this toolchest’s actual performance in housing those tools in several locations around the globe.
-So the results I will present here are not just a reproduction of historical examples, or one intended to photograph well for publication in a book or magazine.
-It is an original design with a track record of hard use in various climates around the world.
+So the results I will present here are not just a reproduction of historical examples, nor one intended to photograph well for publication in a book or magazine.
+It is an original design with a track record of hard travel to multiple nations.

-Indeed, this toolchest has not been sitting in one place for 25 years since I made it, but has followed me through multiple international relocations where it has been used and abused heavily, successfully passing multiple endurance tests.
-This track record sets this toolchest apart from most.
+Indeed, this toolchest has not been sitting in one place for 25 years, but has followed me through multiple international relocations where it has been used and abused heavily, successfully passing all trials.
+This dynamic track record sets this toolchest apart from most modern examples.